behaack/SimpleFormManager/README.md

                     validator: validatorFunction,
                     errorMessage: "This is the error message when validator return false" }
+            },
+            fieldsName2: {
+                etc...
             }
         }

-When FormManager is instantiated is generates an internation object with the following format:
+When FormManager is instantiated is generates an internal object with the following format:

     {
         form": {